adrien-chinour/blog/docs/reference/search.md

 ### Automatic Indexing

-Articles are automatically indexed when:
-- Published via Contentful webhook
-- `ArticlePublishedEvent` is dispatched
+Articles can be indexed manually using the console command.
+Automatic indexing via events is not currently configured.

 ### Manual Indexing